- Politics and Social Issues»

 Racism Today: A “White Boy’s” Perspective

-June/6/2011 I had to add a video to the end of this hub.
+June/6/2011 I had to add a video to the end of this hub (Morgan Freeman on Racism and Black History Month).
 Be sure to check it out.

 About the Author